MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-camera-implementation-guide.md

 When these format type GUIDs are specified in the guidFormat field of the frame descriptor, the Media Foundation capture pipeline marks the stream as IR stream.
 Applications written with Media Foundation FrameReader API will be able to consume the IR stream.
 No scaling or conversions of the IR frames are supported by the pipeline for IR streams.

-> [!NOTE]
-> A stream exposing IR format types shall not expose RGB or Depth format types.
+A stream exposing IR format types must not expose RGB or Depth format types.

 ```cpp
 // Example Format Descriptor for UVC 1.1 frame based format